Majors, Certificates/Minors and Accelerated Degree programs

 Culture and Politics International Politics

-Global Business Regional and Comparative Studies
+Global Business Regional Studies

 International Economics Science, Technology and International Affairs